ycexiao/scikit-package/doc/source/release-guides/pypi-github.rst

    .. code-block:: bash

-      $ pip install vulture
+      $ conda install vulture
       $ vulture src/ tests/

-   Review the output and remove or suppress unused code to keep the release clean and maintainable.
+   Review the output and remove or suppress unused code when it is not needed to keep the release clean and maintainable.

 #.
 Run the following: